rsksmart/devportal-1.0/rsk/node/architecture/json-rpc.md

 ##### Returns

-`QUANTITY` - integer of the number of transactions in this block.
+`QUANTITY` - integer of the number of transactions in this block, or `null` when no block was found.

 ##### Example